 Huawei Watch GT Runner review: Running performance

 The Huawei Watch GT Runner's main feature is the AI Running Coach.
-Similar to the Garmin Coach, Huawei's AI Running Coach can help beginner runners improve form by offering training programmes and providing live feedback as they run.
+Similar to the Garmin Coach, Huawei's AI Running Coach can help beginner runners improve their form by offering training programmes and providing live feedback as they run.

 The difference between Garmin's and Huawei's offerings is that the Watch GT Runner talks.
 As a matter of fact, the wearable chats almost constantly, which can be strange to people like me who aren't used to any such levels of audio feedback.
 Most running watches and fitness trackers would beep once or twice when new information is displayed on the screen; not the Watch GT Runner, though!